mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/Settings/Hosts/Extras/Mediawiki/index.md

 *  **Database name:**
    Set the name of your database schema which will be added to your local database.
+*  **Database name:**
+   Set the name of your database schema which will be added to your local database.
    After installation you can view this database for this instance of WordPress using phpMyAdmin, Sequel Pro, or           MySQLWorkbench.

 *  **Username:**
    The WordPress admin.